saltstack/kitchen-salt/INTRODUCTION.md

     $ git clone https://github.com/simonmcc/beaver-formula.git
     $ cd beaver-formula

-Now what?  well, Test Kitchen keeps it's primary config in `.kitchen.yml`, we use this to tell it some usefull bits, like what platforms we want to test & where to get vagrant boxes (or other VM information if you are using some of the other drivers for ec2, OpenStack etc), this is a simple YAML file, put this in your `beaver-formula/.kitchen.yml`
+Now what?  well, Test Kitchen keeps it's primary config in `.kitchen.yml`, we use this to tell it some usefull bits, like what platforms we want to test, this is a simple YAML file, put this in your `beaver-formula/.kitchen.yml`

 	---
 	driver: